ashKetchum20020227/e-cabin/README.md

 Problem Statement -> Build a web application where employers can keep a check on their employees' work done every particular day.

-## Made by -> Chevva Ashish Reddy, Gajji Prem Kumar, Bedre Dhanush
+## Developed by -> Chevva Ashish Reddy, Gajji Prem Kumar, Bedre Dhanush

 ## The webite is responive.
 Responsive images at the end of readme.
 You can also check it out on a mobile.